openSUSE:Packaging for transactional-updates

 This document describes requirements for RPMs to work together with transactional updates.

 Transactional updates are atomic.
 This means, either the update is fully applied without any error, or no change is made to the system.
-Additional, transactional upates should not influence the currently running processes.
+Additionally transactional upates should not influence the currently running processes.
 On openSUSE we achieve this by using btrfs with snapshots and rollback.
-But instead of creating a snapshot, updating the current system and rolling back if an error happened, we create a snapshot, update this snapshot, and do a "rollback" to that snapshot if no error did occur.
+But instead of creating a snapshot, updating the current system and rolling back if an error happened, we create a snapshot, update this snapshot, and do a "rollback" to that snapshot if no error occured.
 In this situation, not all data is available.
 Accessible is only the main root btrfs subvolume.
 All other subvolumes, which were created to prevent them from being rolled back, are not accessible during update of the RPM!
 This means, any file normally stored in these subvolumes cannot be accessed and modified, or new files created during update are not visible later in the running system.
-This includes especially the /srv, /opt and /var directory.
+This includes especially the /srv, /opt and /var directories.

 FHS 3.0 says about this directories: